Electronics Engineer II-IV, RF/Microwave - UPDATED (4511)

 - Troubleshooting, repairing, and testing of existing RF and electronic subsystems on the VLA and VLBA telescopes.

 - Documentation and presentation of design work at formal reviews and meetings.

 Front End Engineering Duties:

-- Assist with design, documentation, and development of dewars and Front End support electronics.
+- Assist with design, development, testing, and documentation of cryogenically-cooled passive and active microwave receiver components, feed horns, and support electronics.

-- Assist with procurement and testing on OMTs, couplers, amplifiers, cables and waveguides.
+- Assist with design and/or procurement and testing of microwave polarizers, couplers, amplifiers, cables and waveguides.

 - Participate in regular Front End design, development, and maintenance activities at the VLA.

-Other duties may be assigned for all positions based on the applicant’s skills and the Observatory’s needs.
+- Other duties may be assigned based on the applicant’s skills and the Observatory’s needs.

 Work is typically performed in a laboratory environment, but the successful candidate may occasionally be required to work outdoors or climb on antennas to heights greater than 40 feet above the ground.
 The successful candidate may be required to travel domestically and internationally by air carrier and to travel by car between NRAO sites.